bglick13/nexa_gym/qa/rpc-tests/README.md

 The main contribution is translating the Script Machine API to an API conducive to Reinforcement Learning.
 We accomplish this by:

-- Defining a list of valid actions as the set of OP_CODDE instructions, as well as abstractions for inputs such as PUBLIC_KEY, BIG_INT, SMALL_NUM
+- Defining a list of valid actions as the set of OP_CODE instructions, as well as abstractions for inputs such as PUBLIC_KEY, BIG_INT, SMALL_NUM
 - Execute the ScriptMachine 1 instruction at a time, observing state and calculating reward at each step
 - Define a state space as the ScriptMachine stack, node information, and additional profiler metrics related to code coverage
 - Define a reward function by identifying crashes in ScriptMachine execution